muratk5n/thirdwave/en/README.md

 They can't assert shit unless somebody is blowing that wind beneath their wings..
-His father Haydar came to power thanks to a "BP Coup" as in British Petroleum, and recent war gains are due to a nudge from them the other "poodle's poodle".
+His father Haydar came to power thanks to a "BP Coup" as in British Petroleum, and recent war gains are possibly due to a nudge from them and the other "poodle's poodle".

 "Aliyev is flying high, sounds like a strong leader with assertive policies"